DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 reconnect
 ^^^^^^^^^

 Reconnect the station.
-This is done by disconnecting from the access point an then initiating connection back to the same AP.
+This is done by disconnecting from the access point and then initiating connection back to the same AP.
 By default, ESP will attempt to reconnect to Wi-Fi network whenever it is disconnected.
 There is no need to handle this by separate code.
 A good way to simulate disconnection would be to reset the access point.
 ESP will report disconnection, and then try to reconnect automatically.